 The route to helping a dog with behavioural problems is through its owner.
 I will work with you, working around your capabilities, to find the best way to overcome the issues you are having with your dog, permanently.
 I offer practical, useful advice in a language that you can understand and work with.
 My advice is friendly and non-judgemental, so whatever problems you are experiencing you can be assured to feel at ease and comfortable during the consultation.
 I want what is best for dog and owner together as a unit.

 I am an Associate Member of the CFBA (Canine and Feline Behaviour Association) and I studied with the CIDBT (Cambridge Institute of Dog Behaviour & Training).
 I hold a Higher Certificate in Professional Canine Behaviour which is approved by the Kennel Club.
 I am qualified in dog first aid and fully insured.
 I have completed The Forgotten Language of the Dog course with the Wolf and Dog Development Centre.
 In December 2021 I qualified as a WEBB (Whole Energy Body Balance) Practitioner.
 I intend incorporate WEBB into my work with aggressive and anxious dogs and also offer 1:1 WEBB treatments.
+I have completed the Kachina Canine course by Dr Isla Fishburn and I am an approved Kids Around Dogs professional which means I can help people with Cynophobia.

 The journey of learning and understanding dogs never ends and I will always continue to attend courses and seminars to further develop my knowledge.
 I am particularly interested in diet and new medical and scientific research and where appropriate, bring this into my training.